Virginia Fly Fishing Guide on Chesapeake Bay

 The Chesapeake Bay Fishery: Virginia Saltwater Fly Fishing & Light Tackle Fishing

-Peak season runs from mid-June to mid-October when gamefish congregate on shallow water structure to feed.
+Peak season runs from June to October when gamefish congregate on shallow water structure to feed.
 Pier pilings, rock piles, grass flats and oyster reefs create ambush areas for predatory fish looking to forage on the abundance of food found in the shallows.
 The gamefish menu consists of crabs, shrimp, worms, as well as small baitfish like silversides, bay anchovies, and thread herring.
 The most important forage fish in Chesapeake Bay is a filter-feeding planktivore called the Atlantic menhaden.
 Schools of juvenile menhaden, known as peanut bunker, use shallow water as a nursey area during the warm months of the year and provide a high-protein food source for predators.

 In my youth, I pioneered the use of menhaden as live chum on the Chesapeake Bay.
 During a typical guided fishing trip, I load my boat livewells with peanut bunker caught using a cast net.
 We transport these baitfish to the fishing grounds where I then release individual menhaden.
 The free-swimming baitfish travel along the water’s surface where they are pursed by hungry predators.
 The water erupts in visual and audible explosions as gamefish crash the fleeing bait.
 Saltwater fly fishing and light tackle anglers then sight cast to the surface activity.
 This form of fishing is very exciting and allows me to quickly determine the presence of gamefish instead of wasting valuable time prospecting unproductive water.
-Hopefully, I will have the opportunity to show you firsthand what saltwater fly fishing and light tackle fishing on the Chesapeake Bay of Virginia is all about!